-Section 1 presents the final recommendations to local and regional authorities which can be formulated on the basis of the outcomes of the whole project.
+Finally, recommendations to local and regional authorities have been elaborated on the basis of the outcomes of the whole project.
 Some policy recommendations are directly derived from the policy simulations: those policies were therefore quantitatively evaluated.
-Some other policies recommended are derived from the SCATTER case cities ; they were not quantitatively evaluated and look rather like "best practices".
-They are mentioned here because they contain innovative aspects or should become more generalised.
+Some other policies recommended are derived from the case studies ; they were not quantitatively evaluated and look rather like "best practices".
+They were selected because they contain innovative aspects or should become more generalised.
 Finally, some recommendations related to the institutional matters derive from the analysis on inter-institutional cooperation.